Not Matching into Residency

-Match Day is one of the most nervous and exciting days for Medical Students.
-But one things most people don’t talk about is, what if they don’t match into a Residency program?
-That’s when the Scramble comes in,” aka The SOAP (Supplemental Offer and Acceptance Program) Starts 1-hour after Medical Students find out if they matched into a Residency Program and will end on Friday.
+That’s when the Scramble comes in, aka The SOAP (Supplemental Offer and Acceptance Program).
+The SOAP starts 1-hour after Medical Students find out if they are matched into a Residency Program and will end on a Friday.
 The SOAP is a second chance at securing a position.

-After the “The Scramble” and things did not work out, note that not matching will not make or break their career; it’s only a little set back that makes them work harder.
-Options exist if they don’t match, and one of those options is to go into a Research Fellowship.
+One of those options is to go into a Research Fellowship.
 Doing this helps build their resume, plus it allows them to make connections with established physicians within specialties.
 It won’t be easy because research takes a lot of time and hard work.
 They will be reviewing tons of data, writing multiple papers, and doing all the administrative work.

 During this time, offer tons of support to your partner and do the little things without asking.
 They will appreciate your calmness and composer during this time.